 Acorns is easy to start and easy to maintain; you can create an account in less than five minutes and choose one of Acorns’ preset funds, and the app will do the rest.

 thinkorswim: Best Stock Broker for Data and Analysis

 If technical analysis is your thing, then thinkorswim is the perfect platform to help you accomplish your goals.
 Here at Wall Street Survivor, our goal is to focus on investing rather than trading; however, we respect any method that our fellow investors choose to use in order to work towards their financial futures, and that’s why we want to tell you about thinkorswim.

 thinkorswim is TD Ameritrade’s trading platform, designed to help you analyze market movements like historical patterns in price and volume.
 TOS is known for its plentiful amount of bells and whistles, which is why it’s our pick for more advanced investors.
 There is certainly a lot to learn in the platform, but once you have a grasp on all the features it offers, you’ll be able to tailor your trading experience to your specific preferences with capabilities such as advanced charting, scanning, and watchlists.
 One of the best parts about TOS is that it offers paper trading simulations – make sure to try your hand at this before you dive into day trading!

 As you can see, there are plenty of brokerages out there that are ready to help you along the way to your financial goals.
 It’s really just a matter of deciding which platform best suits your particular investing style and preferences.
+And don't worry, if you feel like you need to take a step back and learn more about what a brokerage is and does, check out our Starter Guide: Introduction to Stockbrokers.
 At the end of the day, you can always make multiple brokerage accounts if you’d like!